by Jade Shutes

 - Acne (spot treatment)

-- Cold sore or burn
+- Cold sore (sandalwood or geranium works great!)

 - Minor skin trauma or infection

-- Musculoskeletal trauma (e.g. whip lash)
+- Musculoskeletal trauma (e.g. whip lash: think Helichyrsum italicum and/or Matricaria recutita)

 - Reflex or acupressure work

 The undiluted application of essential oils is a highly controversial topic within the aromatherapy industry.
 Leading authors and educators all differ in their opinions and usually can be found in one of two camps—those who believe the undiluted application of essential oils is extremely beneficial and indeed called upon under specific circumstances and those who believe that essential oils should absolutely not be placed on the skin undiluted and that doing so is not only extremely hazardous but also unprofessional.
+Like internal use, the pendulum swings from one extreme to the other without providing an appropriate context of when and why this is SOMETIMES appropriate.

 Many aromatherapy practitioners believe that only the following essential oils should be used undiluted: Lavandula angustifolia, Melaleuca alternifolia, Helichrysum italicum and Chamaemelum nobile.
 Given the list provided, it would make sense that many other essential oils of similar chemical make-up should also be considered safe for undiluted application when done under proper conditions by a trained and knowledgeable therapist or individual.

 Safety note: Some individuals within the aromatherapy profession are quick to point out that it would seem to be more prudent to err on the side of caution due to the litigious society in which we live.
-From the authors point of view, we have included undiluted application because it has some valid uses, however it is up to the individual practitioner to decide whether this method of application is right for them and/or their client. (from our book, Aromatherapy for Bodyworkers)
+From the authors point of view, we have included undiluted application because it has some valid uses, however it is up to the individual practitioner to decide whether this method of application is right for them and/or their client. (from our book, Aromatherapy for Bodyworkers) Please note too that we are not advocating the wide spread usage of undiluted essential oils, but rather simply to find a middle ground.
+It is not Never apply undiluted NOR is it to apply undiluted essential oils with abandon.
+One must always have a purpose, a reason for dong so that is based upon the safety of the individual essential oils being utilized.

 My own observations over the years have been: